-While the BellHawk operations tracking system can be run stand-alone, there is often the need to integrate BellHawk system with other systems to avoid duplicate data entry.
+While the BellHawk materials tracking and traceability system can be run stand-alone, there is often the need to integrate BellHawk with other systems to avoid duplicate data entry.

-BellHawk comes with a well structures SQL Server database.
-External systems can directly read this database to extract data from BellHawk.
+At the bottom of the stack is a a well structured open architecture SQL Server database.
+External systems, with direct ODBC access to this database can directly read this database to extract data from BellHawk.
 Each record in the operational data tables is time and date tagged to make extracting just the latest updates easy.
 Also there are many views available in the BellHawk database to make data extraction easier.

-But when pushing data back into BellHawk, it is important to use one of the interface mechanisms provided with BellHawk.
-This is because many tables typically have to be updated simultaneously as a result of the data update.
-Available interface mechanisms include:
+But when pushing data back into the BellHawk database, it is important to use one of the interface mechanisms provided with BellHawk.
+This is because many tables typically have to be updated simultaneously as a result of each data update.

-Please click here for more information on the Bell-Connector Automated Data Exchange toolset/software platform
+Please click here for more information on the MilramX Automated Data Exchange toolset/software platform